wangxiaoxiaohan/kociemba/README.md

 How to use :
-To use my sample , follow you shuffle steps
+To use my sample , follow your cube string as ./main BBBBBBBFBLLLLLLLLFUUUUUUUUURRRRRRFRRRBLFFFFFFDDDDDDDDD see <cubestate.h> to learn how to make a cube string
-./main U2 L2 R2 …

 default max  solution step length is 20